MaskedCarrot/Group38/README.md

 <ul>

- Thne go to the forked repo of your github account and click on `create pull request`
+ Then go to the forked repo of your github account and click on `create pull request`
  </ul>